malfav/MalAPI-Hunter/README.md

-Description:
+# MalAPI Hunter

 MalAPI Hunter is an IDA Pro plugin designed for advanced static malware analysis.
-It automatically identifies, classifies, and highlights suspicious Windows API calls across multiple categories such as process injection, evasion, anti-debugging, networking, and cryptography.
-The plugin integrates a large curated database of Win32, Native NT, and DLL-specific APIs, enabling analysts to quickly understand malicious behavior patterns.
-It also provides a structured GUI panel for efficient navigation, categorization, and analysis of API usage, significantly improving reverse engineering workflow and detection accuracy.
+It automatically identifies, classifies, and highlights suspicious Windows API calls across categories such as process injection, evasion, anti-debugging, networking, and cryptography.
+The plugin integrates a curated database of Win32, Native NT, and DLL-specific APIs, enabling fast understanding of malicious behavior patterns and improving reverse engineering accuracy.
+It provides instruction-level highlighting inside IDA and a structured GUI panel for navigation, filtering, and analysis of API usage, significantly improving static analysis workflow and detection efficiency.
+The plugin is accessed via the hotkey Ctrl + Shift + A after installation.

-Features:
+## Features
 - Automatic detection of suspicious API calls
-- Categorization (Injection, Evasion, Anti-Debugging, etc.)
+- Categorization (Injection, Evasion, Anti-Debugging, Networking, Cryptography, etc.)
-- Large API database (Win32, Native NT, DLL)
+- Large API database (Win32, Native NT, DLL-specific APIs)
-- Instruction highlighting inside IDA
+- Instruction-level highlighting inside IDA
 - GUI panel for navigation and filtering
-- Fast static behavior overview
+- Fast static behavioral overview
-- Supports reverse engineering workflows
+- Reverse engineering workflow optimization
-- Hotkey access (Ctrl+Shift+A)

-Installation:

-- Copy mal_api_hunter.py into:
+## Installation & Usage

-- C:\Users\your_username\AppData\Roaming\Hex-Rays\IDA Pro\plugins
+- mal_api_hunter.py must be copied into: C:\Users\your_username\AppData\Roaming\Hex-Rays\IDA Pro\plugins
-- Restart IDA Pro
-- The plugin will load automatically

-- Usage:
+## Note : After placing the file, restart IDA Pro.
+Open a binary, press Ctrl + Shift + A, and use the GUI panel to browse detected APIs, navigate to code locations, and analyze categorized behavior for faster triage.

+## Use Cases
+Malware triage, static behavior analysis, reverse engineering acceleration, and detection of injection, evasion, anti-debugging, and other malicious techniques.

+## Requirements
-- Open a binary in IDA Pro
+IDA Pro with Python support.

-- Press Ctrl+Shift+A to launch the plugin
-- Browse detected APIs in the GUI panel
-- Click entries to navigate to code locations
-- Analyze categorized behavior for faster triage
+## Notes
+Static analysis only; best results on unpacked or partially analyzed binaries.